 Blade and Edge Integrity

-In our multi-tool review, we really love the Leatherman Skeletool CX.
+We love the Leatherman Skeletool CX in our multi-tool review.
 That is Leatherman's top-of-the-line version of the Skeletool family.
 As such, they equip it with a blade made of 154CM steel.
-There are a few different versions of the Skeletool KB, but none of them include the better blade steel.
-As far as we can tell (and we've looked close, with calipers), all the Skeletool blades share exactly the same dimensions and geometry.
+There are a few different versions of the Skeletool KB, but none include the better blade steel.
+As far as we can tell (and we've looked close, with calipers), all the Skeletool blades share the same dimensions and geometry.
 Leatherman inc has Skeletool blades in 154CM steel in their production chain.
 We'd like to see a Skeletool KB made with the better steel.
-It wouldn't cost a ton more, but it would be a significantly more robust blade.
-Maybe, though, it wouldn't matter as much as we'd hope.
+It wouldn't cost much more, but it would be a significantly more robust blade.
+Although maybe it wouldn't matter as much as we hope it would.
 The Skeletool KB is small and will always come up a little short in terms of ergonomics.
-The handle isn't big enough, perhaps, to push around the better blade.
-Which brings us to our more in-depth analysis of ergonomics…
+The handle isn't big enough to push around the better blade.
+This brings us to our more in-depth analysis of ergonomics.

 The Skeletool KB is a small pocket knife.
-It isn't the smallest, but it is definitely smaller than what anyone might call "full size."
-To us, a full-size knife has a handle that fills your fist, to some degree.
-Full size knives still cover a wide spectrum, but the KB is beneath that spectrum.
-This makes it relatively low profile in your pocket, but greatly compromises usability.
+It isn't the smallest, but it is smaller than other full-size models in this review.
+To us, a full-size knife has a handle that somewhat fills your fist.
+Full-size knives still cover a wide spectrum, but the KB is beneath that spectrum.
+This makes it relatively low profile in your pocket but greatly compromises usability.
 Deploying it is a little fiddly.
-In trying to tackle extended or rigorous cutting tasks, the small handle quickly finds its limit.
+In tackling extended or rigorous cutting tasks, the small handle quickly finds its limit.

 Portability, to a point, is the flip side of ergonomics.
 An ergonomic, well-made knife has certain dimensions and mass.
 Portability is optimized the smaller and lighter your knife gets.
 The Skeletool KB is smaller than average.
 It is made of all metal components, so its weight isn't especially low.
-There are full size knives in our test that weigh nearly the same as the KB.
+Our test has several full-size knives that weigh nearly the same as the KB.